What Causes An IBS Flare-up: The Ultimate List (Dr. Farahat)

 • Daily stressful events such as exams, work events, public speaking … etc.

-• Traumatic events such as the death of the beloved one.
+• Traumatic events such as the death of a beloved one.

 • Depression